Methodology · Public overview

 • Substitute for country-specific legal or regulatory analysis

-All trajectories run an 8-year forward simulation from the current data anchor year.
-Beyond 8 years, structural uncertainty accumulates to the point where directional conclusions become unreliable.
-The model does not extrapolate beyond this window.
-Users seeking longer-horizon analysis should treat GAMES output as a foundation for scenario-specific extensions, not a terminal forecast.
+All public trajectories currently use a 15-year forward simulation from the selected data anchor year.
+Structural uncertainty rises with horizon length, so GAMES treats the output as scenario analysis rather than a point forecast.
+Users seeking longer-horizon claims should treat GAMES output as a foundation for scenario-specific extensions, not a terminal forecast.

 GAMES reliability pledge